Aromatic mushroom stew in a delicious sauce with lots of herbs, a perfect vegetarian stew for this cold autumn days.

 - 1-2 teaspoons lemon juice or to taste

-Clean the mushrooms, by wiping them carefully with kitchen paper to remove any dirt that might stick to them.
-I never wash mushrooms, I don't think it is good for them.
+- Clean the mushrooms by wiping them carefully with kitchen paper to remove any dirt that might stick to them.
 Halve or quarter the mushrooms, depending on their size.
-If they are very small, you can leave them whole, the dish will look particularly pretty in this case.
+If they are very small, you can leave them whole.
 Chop the stems in 2 or 3 pieces as well.
 Set aside.